brandonlim-hs/example-laravel-on-aws/README.md

 ### Docker

 This example uses [multi-stage Dockerfile](https://docs.docker.com/develop/develop-images/multistage-build/) to allow the local environment to mimic the production environment as much as possible.

-At time of writing, named multi-stage Dockerfile is yet to be supported by AWS Elastic Beanstalk.
-A workaround is introduced to removed named stages during the AWS Elastic Beanstalk pre-build stage.
-See: `.platform/hooks/prebuild/01_dockerfile_compatibility.sh`